erikmadams/ksel-fortnite-results/README.md

 - **Accuracy:** Enter as a percentage (e.g., 45.2 for 45.2%)
 - **Damage:** Enter whole numbers without commas
 - **Required Fields:** ALL FIELDS ARE REQUIRED
-- **Real-time Updates:** Team summary updates as you type at the bottom
+- **Real-time Updates:** Team summary updates automactiall at the bottom as you type

 ## 🔧 Technical Details